Founding principles and basic educational goals

 Roots in Japan's first private seven-year High School

 Musashi University was active in the financial world from the end of the Meiji period to the early Showa period.
-Nezu Kaichiro (first generation) However, its roots lie in the former Musashino High School High School, which was founded in 1922 (Taisho 11) with the aim of contributing to society.
+Nezu Kaichiro (first generation) However, its roots lie in the former Musashi High School High School, which was founded in 1922 (Taisho 11) with the aim of contributing to society.

-Musashino High School, under the former system, upheld the ideal of "nurturing outstanding human resources who will lead the new Japan of tomorrow, with character development at its core," and following subsequent educational reforms, became Musashi University in 1949.
+Musashi High School, under the former system, upheld the ideal of "nurturing outstanding human resources who will lead the new Japan of tomorrow, with character development at its core," and following subsequent educational reforms, became Musashi University in 1949.
 In today's rapidly changing social environment, the "The Three Founding Principles" set forth at the time of the founding of the former high school remain the starting point for our university's education.

 Musashi University 's Basic Educational Goals